-On 1 July 2022, Tanner announced the release of TanStack table, which offers a major upgrade from React Table v7.
+On 1 July 2022, Tanner announced the release of TanStack Table, which offers a major upgrade from React Table v7.

-TanStack Table v8 is designed to be more performant and feature-rich than v7, supporting additional web frameworks like Vue, Solid, and Svelte.
+TanStack Table v8 is designed to be more performant and feature-rich than before, supporting additional web frameworks like Vue, Solid, and Svelte.
 Later in this article, we’ll see what a potential migration from React Table v7 might look like.

 You should consider React Table when your table UI needs any of the following: